norswap/autumn/doc/autumn/peg.md

 with respect to the input text, using a technique called *packrat parsing*.

-The idea is relatively simple: since a PEG expression invoked at a given input position will always yield the same result, they can be memoized, so that each expression will only be invoked once.
+The idea is relatively simple: since a PEG expression invoked at a given input position will always yield the same result, they can be memoized, so that each expression will be invoked at most once by input position.

 On paper, this sounds great, but in practice it involves large memory and runtime overhead.
-[One paper][packrat-flop] found that packrat was slower on a Java grammar.
+[One paper][packrat-flop] found that packrat parsing was slower on a Java grammar.
 However, that result should be taken with a grain of salt.
 It only applies to a single grammar.
 My intuition is that things are not that simple, and that performance greatly depends of the way in which the grammar is written.
 A grammar that backtracks a lot will benefit from